1 November 2025

 Here are the links to what I have used on the project.
 Affiliate links are used on some products.
 This means that if you make a purchase after clicking on my link, I receive a small commission with no extra cost to you.
 I truly appreciate your support when using these links.
 Please click on the logo below the product to shop at your favourite store.
 All products were personally purchased except marked with an asterisk (*) which were kindly sent to me to use.
 You can read my full disclosure here.

-I really love those hydrangeas!
-And I love that you can use them in different ways!
-Thank you so much for stopping by today, I really do appreciate it.
-I hope you have a wonderful day!
+Although I used purple inks for this, I think it would look great with any colour as well!
+Thank you so much for stopping by today, I do appreciate it.
+I hope you have a great day!

 PLEASE NOTE: This post contains affiliate links.
 Please see below for my full disclosure.